 - Integrity Modeler is used to create a model of the system.
 We’ve already published a pretty extensive review that is accurate here.
 I’ll be going over the broad details in this post.

 - SySim (officially Integrity Modeler SySim) executes that model, which simulates the operation of the system, providing a graphic user interface that displays measurable data and allows the modification of parameters.
 This solution generates data and sends it to the cloud for Thingworx.

 - Thingworx is PTC’s IoT platform.
 It takes in the data and does all sorts of things with it.
 We’ll get into that in a moment.

 Now, let’s get to the next level of details.

 Here’s the most key aspect of that earlier post on Integrity Modeler.

-- You can embed mathematical-based behaviors for components in the model and / or link to other simulation tools.
-This might be friction between hardware components.
-This might how a control software component reacts to input.
+- You can embed mathematical-based behaviors for components in the model and/or link to other simulation tools.
+This might be friction between hardware components, or how a control software component reacts to input.

 - You can automatically generate software code from UML and other models, representing the behaviors you need to emulate in software components of your system model.

 - You can provide environmental inputs into the system as a whole, simulating how it reacts as if it were operating.